 People who know their strengths and actively employ them have higher levels of self-esteem and psychological well-being.
 A study conducted by Gallup found that employees who use their strengths every day were six times more engaged in their jobs and three times more likely to have an excellent quality of life.
 Given these benefits, what stops everyone from utilizing their strengths to their advantage?

 Identifying your strengths is an empowering exercise that can positively influence your attitude toward challenges and opportunities for growth.
+Playing pickleball can also provide valuable insights into your strengths and areas for improvement, further enhancing your self-awareness and personal development.
+Additionally, ensuring you have the best pickleball net can contribute to a more enjoyable and competitive game, providing stability and durability during play.
 Research has shown that the act of identifying and demonstrating your strengths can reinforce the neural pathways associated with those strengths, making it easier to access and use them in the future.
 Here are some quick ways to discover your strengths:

 1. Strengths are essentially innate talents that you yearn to use since they enable authentic expression and infuse you with energy.
 Think about tasks/activities that energize you and make you feel confident and successful.
 Ask yourself what skills and abilities you used on those occasions, and those could possibly be your strengths.